QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/_knowledge/index.md

 Cryptanalysis are those with the duty to analyse and find weakness in the underlying maths of cryptographic algorithms.

+➡️ Python is quite used in cryptography, because reasons like there are many libraries with cryptographic algorithms, integers are not limited in size, it's popular in mathematical fields...

 **Where to learn?**

 * [DamnVulnerableCryptoApp](https://damnvulnerablecryptoapp.github.io/DamnVulnerableCryptoApp/) (👻)